Actor's and Sin

-Actors and Sin is a 1952 American comedy film written, produced and directed by Ben Hecht.
+Actors and Sin (screen title: Actor's and Sin) is a 1952 American comedy film written, produced and directed by Ben Hecht.
 The film marks Edward G. Robinson's second film with actress Marsha Hunt.
-It is also known by its section names of Actor's Blood and Woman of Sin.
+It is also known by its section names of "Actor's Blood" and "Woman of Sin".
 Lee Garmes was codirector and cinematographer, as he was on most of the films that Hecht directed.